 This mitigation strategy is the same as the previous.
-Find a decent lender that does not charge excessive fees.
-Even better, find the best title loan company that charges no fees.
+Find a decent lender that is direct and upfront about their practices.
+Make sure they do not charge excessive fees.

 Mitigating Aggressive Collection Tactics:

 Again, choosing your lender will mitigate this risk.
-Some lenders are know for aggressive collection tactics, some are not.
+Some lenders are known for aggressive collection tactics, some are not.
 Finding a reputable lender will help determine how they collect.

 Finding a reputable lender used to be as simple as reading their reviews online.
 The lenders with poor reputations had enough poor reviews with customers complaining about excessive interest, fees, and aggressive collection tactics including visiting their employer.